On monoid graded semihereditary rings

 (3)$\Leftrightarrow$(2) Follows as in the ungraded case, see the proof of \cite[Theorem 4.19]{ro09} using Lemma \ref{4.18} and its dual, instead of \cite[Lemma 4.18]{ro09}. \end{proof}

+The next result characterizes graded left hereditary rings in terms of flatness in the case of graded left Noetherian rings.

-\begin{corollary} Assume that $\Gamma$ is a cancelation monoid and $R=\bigoplus_{\alpha \in \Gamma}R_{\alpha}$ is a graded left Noetherian ring.
-Then $R$ is graded left hereditary if and only if every homogeneous left ideal is flat. \end{corollary} \begin{proof} This follows from Remark \ref{directflat}(2). \end{proof}
+\begin{proposition} Assume that $\Gamma$ is a cancelation monoid and $R=\bigoplus_{\alpha \in \Gamma}R_{\alpha}$ is a graded left Noetherian ring.
+Then $R$ is graded left hereditary if and only if every homogeneous left ideal is flat. \end{proposition} \begin{proof} This follows from Remark \ref{directflat}(2). \end{proof}